SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 READ TABLE it REFERENCE INTO DATA(dref) WITH KEY b = 2.
 DATA(comp4) = dref->c.

-"Note: The syntax dref->*-c is also possible.
+"It is also possible to specify the dereferencing operator "with the component selector.
+DATA(comp5) = dref->*-c.
 ```

 <p align="right"><a href="#top">⬆️ back to top</a></p>

+## Obtaining Information about Internal Tables, Table Lines, Table Types

-### Checking the Existence and the Index of a Line in an Internal Table
+### Checking the Existence of a Line in an Internal Table

 This is relevant if you are not interested in the content of a table
 line, but only want to find out whether a line exists that matches to the